MontyGoose/blockchain-buildone/tutorial.md

 }
 ```
 ### Adding a block
-A couple of things need to happen here
+A few of things need to happen here
-* create a block
+1. create a block
-* reset the data Array (this way we don't double add data to blocks)
+2. clear our the data array (this way we don't double add data to blocks)
-* add the block to the chain
+3. add the block to the chain

 ```Javascript
 // Add a new Block in the Blockchain